Feller buncher: Risk management approach

 During maintenance, there are common working hazards related to two main areas: working environment and exhaust system.
 When working on the exhaust system, be aware of the hot components around the engine.
-Workers could wear personal protective equipment such as safety spectacles, heat-proof gloves and safety boots.
-When feller buncher is elevated for service or maintenance, falls from height might happen.
+Workers should wear personal protective equipment such as safety spectacles, heat-proof gloves and safety boots.
+When a feller buncher is elevated for service or maintenance, falls from height might happen.
 Related injuries could be avoided by ensuring dryness of all the walking surface, wiping any oils or other liquid substances on the floor.
 Also, ensure the feller buncher is parked on a level and stable ground during maintenance.
 When getting in and out of the machinery, workers are suggested to use three point of contact with two hands holding the handrails and one foot on a step.
 It is also important to provide sufficient lighting for all the working sites at all time of service.

 Safety

 Logging is considered one of the most dangerous occupations.
 This is because many loggers are injured by the falling objects which are large in size and heavy.
-“Struck by object” is the most common injuries that reported in the logging industry due to the manual use of equipment during the logging procedures.
-There is evidence that using mechanized harvesting equipment could reduce the rate of “struck by” injuries.
-One study indicates that total injury claims could be reduced by 14.2%, while the “struck by” injuries could be reduced by 8.2%, when comparing the changes before and after the use of feller buncher.
-The significant decline in the number of “struck by” injuries after using the feller buncher in the logging companies supported the statement that using mechanized harvesting equipment could lessen overall injuries.
+"Struck by object" is the most common injuries that reported in the logging industry due to the manual use of equipment during the logging procedures.
+There is evidence that using mechanized harvesting equipment could reduce the rate of "struck by" injuries.
+One study indicates that total injury claims could be reduced by 14.2%, while the "struck by" injuries could be reduced by 8.2%, when comparing the changes before and after the use of feller buncher.
+The significant decline in the number of "struck by" injuries after using the feller buncher in the logging companies supported the statement that using mechanized harvesting equipment could lessen overall injuries.
 The evidence also found that the rate of injuries in the logging companies without using feller bunchers had increased slightly throughout a period of time, increasing from 14.5% to 17.5%, in five years.
 In terms of trees fatality, areas with lower levels of mechanization in harvesting resulted in higher rate of trees fatality.
 For instance, in Eastern areas of the United States, research which compared the conventional and mechanized logging operations, indicated the number of injuries, when using the conventional approach, is three times greater than that of using the mechanized equipment such as a feller buncher.
 However, mechanized related injury could be raised accordingly, especially when performing machine maintenance or repair.
 These kinds of injuries could be serious and also costly.